pcmillerAcme/docs/index.md

 The API described in this documentation is available at [https://api.acme.codes](https://api.acme.codes)

 The example workflows described in this documentation will function for anyone, but the messages embedded into the codes will be prefixed to ACME's website in a way that limits commercial use but still demonstrates ACME's real time encoding ability.
-All generated demonstration codes are scannable, however the embedded link will only affirm the requested test message rather than contatin the original message.
+All generated demonstration codes are scannable, however the embedded link will only affirm the requested test message rather than contain the original message.
 To encode messages without this prefixed demonstration restriction, a subscription-based business agreement with ACME must first be paid for.

 The majority of API calls made available here can be experimented with by anyone with a browser.
 Simply try the links directly, or copy, edit, and paste them to create your own test codes.